-10.6.
+11.6.
 Open Access

-A URL to an openSearch style sheet can be included here.
+A URL to an openSearch style sheet can be included here (default is "null").
 If included, this XSL style sheet will be applied when searches are carried out using openSearch - the search mode used by web browsers such as Internet Explorer and Firefox.
-The default style sheet can be found at application URL/opensearch/sru\style.xsl
+The default style sheet can be found at application URL/opensearch/sru_style.xsl

-11. Support Login
+12. Support Login

-11.1.
+12.1.
 When You Need Support